 Over the roar of the storm the bass thrumming mingled with a new sound, a reverberant metallic scraping.

 The Emissary finished wrenching the ends of the harnesses free from the storage bin, carefully clipped himself into the nearest one, and gave it a tug.
-Satisfied that he was secure, he opened the panel that contained the switch that would slide the clear canopy back through the egress hatch.
+Satisfied that he was secure, he opened the panel that contained the switch that would slide the clear canopy back through the egress tube.
 His hand hovered over the switch.
 He swiftly reviewed his options.

 He would smile.
 He would use his arms to beckon them.
 He would use voice amplification to instruct them in English.
 Do not be afraid.